navidebra/Image-Classifier/README.md

 # Image Classifier App using Command Line

 Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, first a code for an image classifier was built with PyTorch, then convert it into a command line application.
+In this project, first a code for an image classifier was developed with PyTorch, then converted it into a command line application.

 ### Project Overview